microsoft/PR-Metrics/docs/development.md

 dependencies, which will be seen when you run the build task.
 If this occurs, run `npm run deploy:release` or `npm run deploy:debug` and try again.

-The code formatting complies with the [ESLint][eslint] "Standard" rules.
-The formatting can be checked and automatically fixed by running `npm run lint` from within the `src/task` folder.
-[TypeDoc][typedoc] comments are present on public methods and are converted to HTML during the `npm run build` process.
-[Dependency injection][depinjection] is used throughout the project to facilitate testability.

 Test validation and static analysis will be automatically performed whenever a PR is opened against the `main` branch.
 These validations must succeed for the PR to be merged.